-Natives from traditional cultures consuming their traditional diets were healthy, strong, robust and mostly free from chronic and infectious disease.
-If you doubt the historical validity of this in any way, then you must read this detailed account of Dr. Weston A. Price’s 10 year journey around the world during the early part of the last century which documents the astounding health of traditional societies with data as well as amazing pictures.
+Natives from traditional cultures consuming their traditional diets were healthy, strong, robust and mostly free from chronic and infectious diseases.
+If you doubt the historical validity of this in any way, then you must read this detailed account of Dr. Weston A. Price’s 10-year journey around the world during the early part of the last century which documents the astounding health of traditional societies with data as well as amazing pictures.

 If you are tired of fad diets and silver bullet approaches to health, come home to Traditional Eating.
 This is how people used to eat to stay healthy and well without the modern crutches of over the counter drugs, antibiotics, braces, and fillings to name but a few.